TheOdinProject/curriculum/javascript/computer_science/common_data_structures_algorithms.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

   1. Glance over the [Wikipedia entry on Data Structures](http://en.wikipedia.org/wiki/Data_structure) for a high level overview of things.
-  2. Learn about basic algorithms from Coursera's Algorithms course in [this video](http://www.youtube.com/watch?v=u2TwK3fED8A).
+  2. Learn about basic algorithms from [Coursera’s Algorithms course](https://www.youtube.com/watch?v=u2TwK3fED8A).
 The first 10 minutes are really the meat of the introduction to algorithms, the rest gets more mathematical (if you're so inclined).
   3. Read [What is an Algorithm and How Does it Make You a Better Programmer](https://web.archive.org/web/20231223233808/http://blog.thefirehoseproject.com/posts/what-is-an-algorithm/) for another basic look at what algorithms are.
-  4. Learn about how binary search works by watching [this video](https://www.youtube.com/watch?v=T98PIp4omUA) from Harvard's CS50 on YouTube.
+  4. Learn about [how binary search works](https://www.youtube.com/watch?v=T98PIp4omUA) from Harvard’s CS50 on YouTube.
   5. Now, we're going to focus on learning about binary search trees.
-Start by watching [this video](https://www.youtube.com/watch?v=FvdPo8PBQtc) to learn how a binary search tree is constructed from an unordered array.
+Start by watching this video to learn [how a binary search tree is constructed from an unordered array](https://www.youtube.com/watch?v=FvdPo8PBQtc).
-  6. Next, learn about the principles of queues and stacks, which are concepts used in breadth-first search and depth-first search, respectively, by watching [this video](https://www.youtube.com/watch?v=6QS_Cup1YoI).
+  6. Next, learn about the [principles of queues and stacks](https://www.youtube.com/watch?v=6QS_Cup1YoI), which are concepts used in breadth-first search and depth-first search respectively.
   7. Finally, learn about breadth-first search and depth-first search of binary search trees from this series of videos on YouTube:
      -  [Binary tree traversal](https://www.youtube.com/watch?v=9RHO6jU--GU)
      -  [Breadth-first traversal](https://www.youtube.com/watch?v=86g8jAQug04)
      -  [Depth-first traversal](https://www.youtube.com/watch?v=gm8DUJJhmY4)

 </div>

 ### Knowledge check